Sevin7/7hud/README.txt

 ====
 To install:

+	- Download via the "Download ZIP" button on the right side of the github page.
-	Place the 7HUD folder inside of your tf/custom folder.
+	- Place the unzipped folder inside of your tf/custom folder.

 To uninstall:

-	Delete the 7HUD folder.
+	Delete the folder.

 IQ required: